About the Public Service Commission

 Legislation enacted in 2004 placed under PSC jurisdiction the construction of any electric transmission lines of more than 138 kilovolts and more than a mile in length.
 The legislation created a process for public participation in the PSC’s consideration of construction requests.

 The 2004 session of the General Assembly also enacted legislation that generally removed state regulation over broadband services.
-In 2006, the legislature deregulated most aspects of telephone service, with the exception of basic service and some wholesale transactions.
+In 2006, the legislature deregulated most aspects of telephone service, with the exception of basic service and wholesale transactions.
 The PSC retained its jurisdiction over consumer complaints.
 Further statutory changes in 2015, 2016 and 2017 removed most remaining regulation of basic telephone service, including requirements regarding the provision of landline services by Kentucky’s three largest telephone companies.

 Directions to the PSCDIRECTIONS TO PUBLIC SERVICE COMMISSION FROM LOUISVILLE(I-64):